tireddy2/eap-pqc/draft-reddy-emu-pqc-eap-tls.md

    * Session-specific metadata that may aid surveillance or profiling, such as cipher suites and TLS extensions supported.
 These elements can help to fingerprint devices, or correlate EAP-TLS sessions over time.

-To preserve the intended privacy guarantees of TLS 1.3 and protect against HNDL, EAP-TLS and EAP-TTLS deployments MUST adopt post-quantum key exchange mechanisms, as outlined in Section 4 of {{?I-D.reddy-uta-pqc-app}}.
+To preserve the intended privacy guarantees of TLS 1.3 and protect against HNDL, EAP-TLS and EAP-TTLS deployments MUST adopt post-quantum key exchange mechanisms, as outlined in Section 4 of {{!I-D.reddy-uta-pqc-app}}.
 These mechanisms ensure that even if handshake data is recorded today, it cannot be decrypted in the future, maintaining the confidentiality and privacy of the TLS session.

-Furthermore, to support hybrid or PQC-only key exchange in bandwidth or latency-constrained EAP deployments, EAP clients and servers should apply the optimizations described in Section 4.1 of {{?I-D.reddy-uta-pqc-app}} to minimize performance overhead.
+Furthermore, to support hybrid or PQC-only key exchange in bandwidth or latency-constrained EAP deployments, EAP clients and servers should apply the optimizations described in Section 4.1 of {{I-D.reddy-uta-pqc-app}} to minimize performance overhead.

 # Post-Quantum Authentication in EAP-TLS {#eaptls-authentication}